 Regardless of the severity of your charges, a conviction of any kind comes with serious consequences.
 Although jail or prison time and massive fines get the most attention, the real cost of a criminal conviction often comes after you have completed your sentence.

 Whether you are convicted of a felony or misdemeanor, you will be saddled with a criminal record that can follow you your whole life.
-Your criminal history will become public record and accessible to anyone with a computer and a few dollars.
+Your criminal history will become a public record and accessible to anyone with a computer and a few dollars.

-This is truly unfortunate, because a criminal record can limit your employment opportunities, as an estimated 92 percent of employers run criminal background checks when hiring for certain jobs.
+This is truly unfortunate because a criminal record can limit your employment opportunities, as an estimated 92 percent of employers run criminal background checks when hiring for certain jobs.
 As you might imagine, a criminal record can make it difficult to succeed in today’s highly competitive job market.